NorESMhub/NorESM/doc/configurations/experiment_environment.rst

 ::

 sets component machine-specific processor layout.
 The settings are critical to a well-load-balanced simulation.
-Here you set the number of cpus used for each model component (e.g. usually land + ice + rof (river run off) = atm = ) and the coupler.
+Here you set the number of cpus used for each model component and the coupler (usually land + ice + rof (river run off) = atm = coupler).
 An example of sunch an env_mach_pes.xml file:

 ::